The Ultimate Zanzibar Visitor’s Guide

 Children jump into the ocean at the harbor in Stone Town to escape the heat.

-Between the bustling markets, plethora of historical sites, and beautiful harbor, Stone Town is a must see for anyone visiting Zanzibar.
+Between the bustling markets, a plethora of historical sites, and a beautiful harbor, Stone Town is a must-see for anyone visiting Zanzibar.

 When you visit Stone Town, make sure you make it to the harbor at sunset.
 There are plenty of food vendors near the harbor, so it is a great place to relax and eat dinner.
 Not to mention, the sunsets are absolutely fantastic!